-The Sports Group provides exclusive global management services for superstar Scotty James.
+The Sports Group provides exclusive global sports management services for superstar Scotty James.

 Scotty James won a bronze medal in the most hotly contested Men’s Halfpipe Final of all time at the 2018 Pyeongchang Winter Olympic Games.
 James was one of three athletes fancied for a medal alongside Shaun White (USA) and Ayumi Hirano (Japan).
-With White, James and Hirano registering the top-three scores from Qualifying, the scene was set for a fierce final.
+With the three biggest names in the sport registering the top-three scores from Qualifying, the scene was set for a fierce final.
 The riders challenged one another to lay down runs that had seldom, if ever, been seen in Snowboarding competition at any time in history.
 It was a benchmark-defining performance from the best three riders in the world, and a thrilling spectacle for fans.